Torsion-Audio/Scyclone-AI/README.md

 5. Place the .onnx model in the ort-builder directory

-6. Run `$ ./convert-model-to-ort.sh modelname.onnx`
+6. Run `$ ./convert-model-to-ort.sh filename.onnx` (replace filename.onnx with your filename)